-If your anterior shin pain increases when lifting your toes up while keeping heels on the ground – you are likely to suffer from anterior shin splints.
-Medically anterior shin splints can also be referred to as anterior tibial stress syndrome (ATSS).
+If your anterior shin pain increases when lifting your toes while keeping heels on the ground, you will likely suffer from anterior shin splints.
+Medically anterior shin splints are also known as anterior tibial stress syndrome (ATSS).

 Posterior Shin Splints

-Posterior shin splints are located on the inside rear (or medial/posterior) part of the shin bone and involve the tibialis posterior muscle.
-The tibialis posterior lifts and controls the medial aspect of your foot arch during the weight bearing support phase.
-When your tibialis posterior is weak or lacks endurance your arch collapses (overpronation), which creates torsional shin bone stresses.
+Posterior shin splints are located on the inside rear (or medial/posterior) part of the shinbone and involve the tibialis posterior muscle.
+The tibialis posterior lifts and controls the medial aspect of your foot arch during the weight-bearing support phase.
+When your tibialis posterior is weak or lacks muscle endurance, your foot arch collapses, creating torsional shin bone stresses.

-If you feel pain along the inside rear of your shin bone – you are likely to suffer from either posterior shin splints or tibia stress fractures.
-Medically, posterior shin splints and tibial stress fractures can also be referred to as medial tibial stress syndrome (MTSS).
+If you feel pain along the inside rear of your shin bone, you will likely suffer from either posterior shin splints or tibia stress fractures.
+Medically, posterior shin splints and tibial stress fractures are also knowns as medial tibial stress syndrome (MTSS).

 Shin splints are caused by overstraining of your muscles where they attach to your shin.

-The most common cause is overuse or overtraining associated with poor foot and leg biomechanics.
-Shin splints can be caused by a number of factors which are mainly biomechanical (abnormal movement patterns) and errors in training.
+The most common cause is overuse or overtraining associated with inadequate foot and leg biomechanics.
+Shin splints can result from several mainly biomechanical factors (abnormal movement patterns) and errors in training.